Catholic in Tradition, Biblical in Faith, Sacramental in Worship

 For each week's schedule of Saint's Days & Holy Days, and the Epistoller's Schedule, see the schedule on our "About Us" page

-Vestry Meeting: Our Vestry usually meets on the third Sunday of each month at 11.15 AM; in January, 2023 we meet on the 15th
+Vestry Meeting: Our Vestry usually meets on the third Sunday of each month at 11.15 AM; in May, that date is the 21st.

 9.00 AM - Morning Prayer